ScalablyTyped/Distribution/w/wix-style-react/readme.md

 # Scala.js typings for wix-style-react

-Typings are for version 6.17
+Typings are for version 9.42.0

 ## Note
-This library has been generated from typescript code from [DefinitelyTyped](https://definitelytyped.org).
+This library has been generated from typescript code from first party type definitions.

 Provided with :purple_heart: from [ScalablyTyped](https://github.com/oyvindberg/ScalablyTyped)